Healthy diet and fitness for new mums

-- Join a postnatal exercise class.
-It may help to be with other new mums.
+- Join a postnatal exercise class or try the NHS Fitness Studio postnatal yoga class.
 Many postnatal classes let you do the exercise class with your baby at the side of the room.
 Some exercise classes sometimes allow the baby and buggy in as part of the workout.
 Ask your health visitor if she knows of any in your area.
 If you're going to a class that isn't a special postnatal class, tell the person running the class if you've had a baby in the last few months.
 You'll need to take special care of your back and avoid exercises that could damage it.

 - Push the pram or buggy briskly, remembering to keep your back straight.
 Walking is great exercise, so try to get out as much as you can.